OpenLMIS/openlmis-ref-distro/docs/source/developer-docs/index.rst

 microservices and UI modules further allow for components of the architecture to be customized without the need for the community to fork the code base:

+- UI modules give flexibility in creating new user experiences or changing existing ones
 - Extension Points & Modules - allows Service functionality to be modified
 - Extra Data - allows for extensions to store data with existing components